torchgan/torchgan/docs/source/installation.rst

 Installation
 ============

-Follow the following instructions to set up `torchgan`. `Torchgan` is tested and known to work on major `linux distrubutions`.
+Follow the following instructions to set up `torchgan`.
+`Torchgan` is tested and known to work on major `linux distrubutions`.
 If you face any problem with other `operating systems` feel free to file an `issue`.
+Since `torchgan` is under active development we would recommend users to install directly from source.

 Pip Installation
 ----------------

-This is the simplest method and the most recommended approach as well.
+This is the simplest method.

 .. code:: bash